 - One to one sessions with an adult to discuss concerns or issues

-- Lego Club (aimed at building confidence and social skills in a small directed group)
+- Lego Club (aimed at building confidence and social skills in a small directed group - runs as necessary)

 What links does the school have with other agencies?

 We have links with Specialist Teachers and Educational Psychologists.
 Staff can meet with them to discuss pupils’ needs and they can visit the school to meet with us, pupils and parents.

 Through Rochford Extended Services, we can access Family Support Workers who can help families through difficult emotional times such as bereavement or separation; Counsellors, Behaviour Specialists and Attendance Officers.
 Rochford Extended Services also have links to support groups for autism, ADHD, post adoption and more.
 More information about their services can be found at www.rochfordextendedservices.org.uk.

 We work alongside professionals from the NHS such as the School Nurse, Paediatricians, Speech and Language Therapists, Occupational Therapists and staff from the Mental Health services.
 Referrals to some NHS services can be made through the SENCo or Principal.
 Referrals for assessments for Social Communication difficulties such as autism or ADHD should be accessed via the GP but we are happy to provide supporting evidence.